kevinbai0/slash-backend-take-home/README.md

 ## Notes

 Please write and commit any notes while you're working on the challenge or after you're done.
 For example, are there things you would do in production, but don't have time to do now?
-What tradeoffs did you make WRT to time constraints?
+What tradeoffs did you make with respect to time constraints?
 If you had 1 week to build this, what else would you consider?